jraillard/gitrdone/doc/step1_git_under_the_hood.md

 :two: Each **directory are stored as a tree object** listing filenames, type (file or directory)

+:three: A **commit object stores edits in each modified files**

-:three: A **commit object points to the root tree object**, and therefore the repository content, at a given time.
+:four: A **commit object also points to the root tree object** , and therefore the repository content, at a given time.

-:four: A **commit can have a parent except the initial one**.
+:five: A **commit can have a parent except the initial one**.

-:five: A **commit also store additionnal metadatas such as description or author**
+:six: A **commit also store additionnal metadatas such as description or author**

-:six: Git **associate a SHA-1 hash to each object** to ensure their integrity
+:seven: Git **associate a SHA-1 hash to each object** to ensure their integrity

 Below is a schematic representation illustrating these concepts :